-Normal retirement benefit The above described benefit cannot be less than \$625 month at age 65 with 25 years of service for Managem Local 2, and Local 1300 and \$450 per month for Local 185 The benefit is offset by a fixed an Allamerica Financial Program men 0 1 Management members are als Alternate.
-Benefits, if they are great so entitled to Minimum ater than the Plan benefit.
+Normal retirement benefit b.
+1.70% of Average Compensation (effective July 1, 2008) times years of service.
+The above described benefit cannot be less than \$625 per month at age 65 with 25 years of service for Management, Local 2, and Local 1300 and \$450 per month for Local 1859.
+The benefit is offset by a fixed amount for a group of former Allamerica Financial Program members.
+Management members are also entitled to Minimum Alternate.
+Benefits, if they are greater than the Plan benefit.
 Compensation Remuneration received as an MTA employee including overtime if eligible.
-Effective Ju- participants credited earnings shal pay hours in any calendar year.
+Effective July 1, 2016 for Local 2 and Local 1300 participants credited earnings shall not exceed the first 2,392 pay hours in any calendar year.
 Average annual compensation Average annual compensation is the average of the member's pensionable earnings for the three years over the last ten years of credited service that produces the highest average.
-Effective July 1, 2016 for Local 1300 participants credited earnings shall not exceed 2,392 pay hours in any calendar year.
+Effective July 1, 2016 for Local 2 and Local 1300 participants credited earnings shall not exceed 2,392 pay hours in any calendar year.
 Early retirement benefit eligibility Attainment of age 55 with age plus years of service equal to at least 85.
-Early retirement benefit Normal Retirement Benefit calculated using credited service on the date of retirement (DOR), reduced by $4/12\%$ each month preceding age 65 (if >= 60 at DOR) and $5/12\%$ for each month preceding age 65 (if < 60 at DOR).
-Disability retirement eligibility Vested, and certification by the Sta Vested, and certification by the State Medical Director.
-Disability benefit Normal Retirement Benefit based on Average Annual Compensation and years of creditable service at termination date, but not less than the amounts in the table below: Years of Service Minimum n Monthly Benefit 5 \$200 10 \$360 20 \$720 Termination benefits Vested participants shall receive a least same manner as the Normal Retirement is based on credited service, average benefit formula in effect on the data benefit is paid monthly beginning a member. ment Benefit but the benefit ge compensation, and the e of termination.
-The
+Early retirement benefit Normal Retirement Benefit calculated using credited service on the date of retirement (DOR), reduced by $4/12\%$ each month preceding age 65(if >= 60 at DOR) and $5/12\%$ for each month preceding age 65 (if < 60 at DOR).
+Disability retirement eligibility Vested, and certification by the State Medical Director.
+Disability benefit Normal Retirement Benefit based on Average Annual Compensation and years of creditable service at termination date, but not less than the amounts in the table below: Years of Service Minimum Monthly Benefit 100% Vesting \$200 10 \$360 20 \$720 Termination benefits Vested participants shall receive a benefit computed in the same manner as the Normal Retirement Benefit but the benefit is based on credited service, average compensation, and the benefit formula in effect on the date of termination.
+The benefit is paid monthly beginning at age 65 for the life of the member.